PaulKinlan/paul.kinlan.me/content/en/training-the-button-detector-ml-model.md

 +++
 date = 2023-01-06T14:47:52Z
 slug = "training-the-button-detector-ML-model"
-summary = "A guide to how I trained an ML model that detects Buttons and Links in a web page." tags = [] title = "Training the Button detector ML model"
+summary = "A guide on how I trained an ML model that detects Buttons and Links in a web page." tags = ["tensorflow", "ai", "button", "ml"] title = "Training the Button detector ML model"

 +++